Software I use and why

 The bad things about Emacs

-- No proper dap-mode.
+• No proper dap-mode.
 Well there’s the dap-mode package but it requires you to use lsp-mode which I don’t like and I don’t want to be locked in that ecosystem.
+Seems like there’s Dape now, but I haven’t played with it yet.

 … vs Helix

-I like the idea of Helix: having a Vim-like editor with out of the box human experience (and no, I’m not a big fan of Vim/Emacs distributions like Doom Emacs either, but that’s an another topic).
+I like the idea of Helix - having a Vim-like editor with out of the box human experience.
 I gain nothing from having a huge config file.
 However I don’t trust the developers and the work being done on Helix is just too slow (which is understandable, this is an open-source project done without much if any profit, yada, yada).
 There are still some problems with syntax highlighting that haven’t been worked on for years which I consider to be basic as far as using the editor goes.
-Still no plugin system in sight which I consider essential.
+Also still no plugin system in sight which I consider to be essential.

 … vs any other editor

 At the point of writing this I never really used anything outside of Vim, Emacs and Helix.
 I used a little bit of IntelliJ IDEA for a uni group project but I wasn’t impressed.
 When I started learning programming it was Python with the built-in IDLE editor and after that somehow I moved straight to Vim.
-I prefer to use true FOSS software when I have the choice but if for example a job I’m in will require me to use VSCode for whatever reason I will not complain (probably!).
-The only editors I despise on an ideological level is anything from JetBrains and alikes for the predatory tactic of selling the same editor multiple times for every language they decide to support.
-Imagine if Adobe started selling a different program for every file format!
+I prefer to use true FOSS software when I have the choice, but if for example a job I’m in will require me to use VSCode I will not complain (probably!).
+The only editors I despise on an ideological level is anything made by JetBrains and alikes for the predatory tactic of selling the same editor multiple times for every language they decided to support.

 Shell